rdquintas/ricardo-angular-shop/README.md

 # Angular | Shopping website demo

 ## Overview
-This is a demo of a shopping website, totally developed using Angular

-The app lives here on Firebase
+This is a demo of a shopping website, totally developed using Angular.
+The app lives here on Firebase:

 [https://ricardo-angular-shop.firebaseapp.com/](https://ricardo-angular-shop.firebaseapp.com/)